Nature-Wired/nature-backers-apex/README.md

 ## Sponsor-Curated Projects

-Before the event, the corporate sponsor selects three sustainability projects aligned with their ESG priorities.
+Before the event, Acme Sports Drinks Company, the corporate sponsor, selects three sustainability projects aligned with their sustainability priorities and goals.

 Nature Backers integrates with the Hedera Guardian Global Indexer to discover verified sustainability projects based on methodology, SDG alignment, and geographic location.